wimika/moneyguaed-xamarin/README.md

  - Obtain an authorization token for MoneyGuard REST API service calls
  - Credential Compromise Check
  - Create a Typing Profile Recorder
- - Preview a banking transaction before it is processed
+ - Preview a banking debit transaction before it is processed

 ```java